Migrating from nginx to Angie#

 ;

-adjust the steps if your path is different.$ sudo mv /etc/angie/nginx.conf /etc/angie/angie.conf
+adjust the steps if you have a different path.$ sudo mv /etc/angie/nginx.conf /etc/angie/angie.conf

 /etc/nginx/